fx-manmeet/text-classify-summary-app/README.md

 # NLP Based App with Streamlit

-This is a Natural Language Processing Based App useful for basic NLP tasks such as Tokenization, Named Entity Recognition (NER), Sentiment Analysis, and Text Summarization.
+This is a Natural Language Processing Based App useful for spam detection, Sentiment Analysis, and Text Summarization.

 ## How to Run